AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-web.md

 - A valid [Agora account]().
 - A valid [Agora project]() with an AppKey.
-- A Windows or macOS computer meets the following requirements:
+- A Windows or macOS computer that meets the following requirements:
   - Access to the Internet.
-If your network has a firewall, follow the instructions in [Firewall Requirements](https://docs.agora.io/en/Agora Platform/firewall?platform=Web) to access Agora services.
+If your network has a firewall, follow the instructions in [Firewall Requirements](https://docs.agora.io/en/Agora%20Platform/firewall?platform=Web) to access Agora services.
   - A broswer supported by the Agora Chat SDK:
     - Internet Explorer 9 or later
     - FireFox 10 or later